evwalz/precipitation_forecasting/README.md

     3. Get ECMWF ensemble data and save it in folder [ensemble_fct](./precip_data/forecasts/ensemble_fct).
 The referenced paper describes how to preprocess raw data.
 Construct one file with probability of precipitation (PoP) forecasts from 2006 to 2019 (adapt filename in code).
 Construct 9 files with the 51-member ensemble data for each year from 2011 to 2019, called `ens_0.nc` up to `ens_8.nc`.
 To cpmpute emos, download and save HRES, CTRL and PRTB foreacst data in folder (emos)[./precip_data/forecasts/ensemble_fct/emos].
 In script `emos.R`, data is called `hres_2006.nc`, `ctrl_2006.nc` and `prtb_2006.nc`.
 <!--from [MARS](https://confluence.ecmwf.int/display/CEMS/MARS) archive -->

-### To dos:
-- provide data to reproduce figures such that raw data is not required (ERA5 and ECMWf)
-- provide scripts to download and process ECMWF data

 ### References
 Walz, E., P. Knippertz, A. H. Fink, G. Köhler, and T. Gneiting, 2024: Physics-Based vs Data-Driven 24-Hour Probabilistic Forecasts of Precipitation for Northern Tropical Africa.
 Mon.
 Wea.
 Rev., 152, 2011–2031, [https://doi.org/10.1175/MWR-D-24-0005.1](https://doi.org/10.1175/MWR-D-24-0005.1).